When Process Servers and Investigators Should Hire

 Based on this, most of you don’t have time get the day-to-day tasks done, let alone think about hiring a new employee.
 If this describes your business, its time for you to make the time to make decisions that are critical to your long-term success.

 Keeping an eye on where you and your workforce spends its time is a must.
 You don’t want to create a situation in which you or your employees are overworked.
-Look for these red flag signs that it’s time consider hiring employees for your process serving and investigation business:
+Look for these red flag signs that its time to consider hiring employees for your process serving and investigation business:

 1) There aren’t enough hours in the day for you to get all your work done.